 The Club meets the first Sunday of every month (unless otherwise noted) at Memaw's BBQ, located at 600 E. Eau Gaullie Blvd. in Indian Harbor Beach.
 Social and Dinner starts at 6pm, with meeting starting at 7pm.
 Visitors and Guests are encouraged to attend.
 The Club Board of Directors meets the Wednesday prior to the general meeting at Rosner Chevrolet.
 All club members are welcomed at the Board of Directors meeting.

 Club dues are payable not later than the October Meeting.
-Current Space Coast Vettes Corvette Club (SVCC) dues renewal is $49 per year per family.
-These fees includes both SVCC membership and the National Corvette Club Council (NCCC) membership.
-New member fees are $69 ($10 one time charge for SVCC and $10 for NCCC).
+Current Space Coast Vettes Corvette Club (SCCC) dues renewal is $49 per year per family.
+These fees includes both SCCC membership and the National Corvette Club Council (NCCC) membership.
+New member fees are $69 ($10 one time charge for SCCC and $10 for NCCC).
 A $10 late fee will be charged for late payment of dues.